amsb/react-evoke/README.md

 ```

 If the component defines an `initializer`, then it is called when the component is mounted.
 While waiting for the `initializer` to resolve, the component will show a placeholder (after a configurable delay).
 If the initializer throws an error, then an error placeholder will be shown.
 If the `initializer` resolves without an error, then the children will be rendered.

-The `placeholder` can be a custom render function for this component or an argument to pass to
-the `defaultPlaceholder` defined by the `Store`.

 ## Legal